7 West 54th Street

-7 West 54th Street (also the Philip Lehman Residence) is a commercial building in the Midtown Manhattan neighborhood of New York City.
+7 West 54th Street (also the Philip Lehman Residence) is a commercial building in the Midtown Manhattan neighborhood of New York City, United States.
 It is along 54th Street's northern sidewalk between Fifth Avenue and Sixth Avenue.
 The four-story building was designed by John H. Duncan in the French Beaux-Arts style and was constructed between 1899 and 1900 as a private residence.
 It is one of five consecutive townhouses erected along the same city block during the 1890s, the others being 5, 11, and 13 and 15 West 54th Street.

 The facade is made entirely of limestone, with a smooth facade at the first floor and rusticated blocks on the upper stories.
 Above the centrally positioned main entrance is a balcony at the second story.
 The house is topped by a slate mansard roof.
 The house was built with twelve rooms and various hallways and alcoves.
 Much of the interior furnishings from the house's completion in 1900 have been removed or relocated.

 The house was commissioned for banker Philip Lehman, who lived in the house until he died in 1947.
 The house was then occupied by his son Robert Lehman, who lived there until his own death in 1969.
 The house was then sold in 1974.
 The New York City Landmarks Preservation Commission designated the house as an official landmark in 1981, and it was added to the National Register of Historic Places in 1990 as part of the 5–15 West 54th Street Residences historic district.
 The building was purchased by a group of investors in 2005, and Belmont Freeman was hired to renovate the building the next year, largely to the house's original design.